 David M. Khani served as Chief Financial Officer of EQT Corporation, a leading independent U.S. natural gas producer with an asset base in the core of the Appalachian Basin ("EQT Corp."), from January 2020 until July 2023.
-Prior to joining EQT Corp., Mr. Khani served as the Executive Vice President and Chief Financial Officer of CONSOL Energy ("CONSOL"), an energy company whose businesses during his tenure included natural gas, exploration and production, and coal mining.
-During his time at CONSOL, Mr. Khani also held chief financial officer and board member roles at CONSOL affiliates, including at CNX Midstream Partners LLC (formerly, CONE Midstream LLC), a joint venture with Noble Energy.
+Prior to joining EQT Corp., Mr. Khani served as the Executive Vice President and Chief Financial Officer of CONSOL Energy ("CONSOL"), an energy company whose businesses during his tenure included natural gas, exploration and production, and coal mining from March 2013 to December 2019, and as Vice President, Finance at CONSOL from September 2011 to March 2013.
 Mr. Khani spent the first 18 years of his career at various investment banking and capital market firms, including FBR & Co., Prudential Financial, Inc., and Lehman Brothers, Inc.

-James R. Larson has served as an independent director of CSI Compressco GP LLC and its predecessor CSI Compressco GP Inc., general partner of CSI Compressco L.P., a provider of compression services and equipment for oil and natural gas production, gathering, transportation, processing, and storage, and as Chairman of its Audit Committee since July 2011, and served as a member of its Conflicts Committee from April 2012 until January 2021 and as Chairman of its Conflicts Committee since August 2021.
+James R. Larson served as an independent director of CSI Compressco GP LLC and its predecessor CSI Compressco GP Inc., general partner of CSI Compressco L.P., a provider of compression services and equipment for oil and natural gas production, gathering, transportation, processing, and storage ("CSI Compressco"), from July 2011 until April 2024, when CSI Compressco was acquired by Kodiak Gas Services, Inc. During his tenure on the CSI Compressco board, Mr. Larson also served as Chairman of its Audit Committee since July 2011, and served as a member of its Conflicts Committee from April 2012 until January 2021 and as Chairman of its Conflicts Committee since August 2021.
 Mr. Larson retired in January 2006 from his position as senior vice president of Anadarko Petroleum Corporation ("Anadarko"), an independent exploration and production company, and he held various tax and financial positions within Anadarko since joining the company in 1981.